ropensci-org/buffy/docs/responders/ropensci/submit_review.md

 ROpenSci :: Submit review
 =========================

 This responder can be used to update Airtable entries with a review url, duration and date in the reviews table.
+Once the number of reviews in Airtable equals the number of reviewers in the issue a message will be configured for 12 days later to remind authors to submit their response.

 ## Listens to